How to type the at sign (@) on PC and Mac: the ultimate guide and all the tricks

 • Shift + Q (less common but may work depending on your configuration)

-If you're having trouble and none of these combinations give you the at symbol, make sure the keyboard layout in Windows corresponds to the physical language of your keyboard.
-To check or change it, go to the language bar (bottom right of the taskbar), click, and select the appropriate language.
-If you don't see the bar, you can go to the Windows Settings > Time & Language > Language & Region and check the default language and keyboard layout.
+If you're having trouble and none of these combinations give you the at symbol (@), make sure your Windows keyboard layout matches your keyboard's physical language.
+To check or change it, go to the language bar (bottom right of the taskbar), click it, and select the appropriate language.
+If you don't see the bar, you can go to Windows Settings > Time & Language > Language & Region and check your default language and keyboard layout.

 How to type the at sign (@) on an Apple Mac

-On Macs, the shortcut for typing the @ symbol depends primarily on the keyboard language installed on macOS and the physical layout of the keyboard.
-Below are the most common combinations:
+On Macs, the shortcut for typing the at symbol (@) depends primarily on the keyboard language installed on macOS and the keyboard layout.
+Here are the most common combinations:

 • Spanish Keyboard (Spain): Option (⌥) + 2 o Alt + 2